-Meghan Markle Previously Had A Pet Cat Named Archie — And Why The Name Might Be Honoring Her Dad
+Meghan Markle Had A Pet Cat Named Archie, But The Name Could Be In Honor Of Her Dad

 The Archie comics follow red-head Archie Andrews, who is constantly stuck in a love triangle with sweet Betty and spunky Veronica.
 The comics are undergoing a resurgence in popularity thanks to the hit CW show Riverdale, which is loosely based on the characters.

-Though the name Archie might have taken royal fans and bookies by surprise, it is a name that has surged in popularity, and is currently the 11th most popular boy’s name in Britain.
+Though the name Archie might have taken royal fans and bookies by surprise, it is a name that has surged in popularity and is currently the 11th most popular boy’s name in Britain.

 It is so popular that it was the nickname that young Prince George allegedly chose while on a casual walk with mom Kate Middleton.
-The young prince allegedly introduced himself to a woman with a dog as “Archie.”
+The young prince reportedly introduced himself to a woman with a dog as “Archie.”

 Archie Harrison Mountbatten-Windsor is the first child for Prince Harry and Meghan Markle and was born on May 6.